bradcornford/Bootstrapper/README.md

 Begin by installing this package through Composer.
 Edit your project's `composer.json` file to require `cornford/bootstrapper`.

 	"require": {
-		"cornford/bootstrapper": "1.*"
+		"cornford/bootstrapper": "2.*"
 	}

 Next, update Composer from the Terminal:

 	composer update

-Once this operation completes, the next step is to add the service provider.
-Open `app/config/app.php`, and add a new item to the providers array.
+Once this operation completes, the next step is to add the required service providers.
+Open `app/config/app.php`, and add the new items to the providers array.

+	'Illuminate\Html\HtmlServiceProvider',
 	'Cornford\Bootstrapper\BootstrapServiceProvider',

-The final step is to introduce the facade.
-Open `app/config/app.php`, and add a new item to the aliases array.
+The final step is to introduce the required facades.
+Open `app/config/app.php`, and add the new items to the aliases array.

+	'Form'            => 'Illuminate\Html\FormFacade',
+	'HTML'            => 'Illuminate\Html\HtmlFacade',
 	'Bootstrap'       => 'Cornford\Bootstrapper\Facades\Bootstrap',

 If you want to introduce the packages JavaScripts and Stylesheets, run the following command to pull them into your project.

-	php artisan asset:publish cornford/bootstrapper
+	php artisan vendor:publish --provider="Cornford\\Bootstrapper\\BootstrapServiceProvider"

 That's it!
 You're all set to go.